mac-/hapi-statsd/README.md

 ### `filters`

 An array of custom filters.
-A match is determined as follows:

-* Check if the filter has an `id` field and see if it matches the route's unique ID
+A successful match requires one of these fields to be defined and match the route:
+* `id`: The route id defined in the route's config
-* Check for `path`, `method` and `status` matching the route and response
+* `path`: The path defined in the route
-  * Omitting `path`, `method` or `status` results in a wildcard behavior matching of anything
+* `method`: The HTTP method of the request/route
+* `status`: The returned HTTP status code of the response

+Parameters that are not included are considered wildcard and will match all values.
+Note that if none of these parameters are included in the filter, then you will get a match on ALL route-response combinations.

 In addition to matching, the field can contain the following configuration options: